Friends Of Walnut Canyon

 We are dedicated to preserving Walnut Canyon as public parkland for all communities to enjoy and treasure.

-Walnut Canyon is a sprawling open space area located in the Glassell Park neighborhood of Los Angeles.
-It consists of nearly 15 acres of hillside grassland, California black walnut tree groves and other flora.
+Walnut Canyon is a sprawling open space located in the Glassell Park neighborhood of Los Angeles.
+It consists of approximately 12 acres of rolling hillsides, ravines and black walnut tree groves.

-The Friends Of Walnut Canyon continue our ongoing work with organizations, officials and property owners towards the goal of finding funding to buy and preserve the private land that composes these 15 acres of undeveloped open space.
+The Friends Of Walnut Canyon continue our ongoing work with organizations, officials and property owners towards the goal of finding funding to buy and preserve this beautiful undeveloped land.
 Preserving Walnut Canyon means preserving access to outdoor activity for thousands of nearby residents.
 Glassell Park is a park-poor neighborhood with many underserved residents.
 It is also a community that is growing rapidly.
-The current major surge in local high-density housing predicates an even greater need for easy access to outdoor recreation.
-Walnut Canyon is a local treasure that would benefit the greater community for generations to come.
-It is a jewel of rugged beauty located only four miles from the dense urban downtown core of one of the biggest cities in the world.
+Walnut Canyon is a jewel of rugged, natural beauty that would benefit all communities for generations to come

 These efforts at preservation have resulted in productive conversations with members of the offices of L.A.
-County Supervisor Hilda Solis, Councilmember Gil Cedillo, The Trust For Public Land, the Santa Monica Mountains Conservancy and others to seek funding for securing Walnut Canyon as public parkland for all communities to enjoy and treasure.
+County Supervisor Hilda Solis, City Councilmember Gil Cedillo, State Assemblymember Wendy Carrillo, The Trust For Public Land, the Santa Monica Mountains Conservancy and others to seek funding for securing Walnut Canyon as public parkland for all communities to enjoy and treasure.

 The Friends Of Walnut Canyon committee formed within the Glassell Park Improvement Association in early 2017 to continue the work of seeking funding to preserve Walnut Canyon.
 The GPIA is non-profit charitable 501(c)(3) organization and all donations to Friends Of Walnut Canyon are tax deductible to the full extent of the law.